Structural asymmetry as a fraud signature: detecting collusion with Heron's Information Coefficient: Methods

+where $N$ and $M$ are the sizes of $G$ and $G'$, respectively, and $G^c$ indicates the complement of $G$.
+The weights $w_1$, $w_2$ and $w_3$ satisfy $w_1+w_2+w_3=1$, and the authors of the D-measure \cite{schieber_quantification_2017} show that the choice of the weights does not change the metric character and present a detailed discussion on the weight selection.
+Typically, $w_3$ is set to 0.1, as a high value for this term would distort the D values, minimizing the power of the NND in detecting these important topological changes.
+Due to the computational complexity added with this term, $w_3$ can can be avoided without losing precision - unlike $w_1$ and $w_2$, which are considered equally important and thus set to $w_1 = w_2 = 0.5$.
+By setting $w_3 = 0$, we rely entirely on terms $w_1$ and $w_2$, which are much better at detecting massive structural breaks, such as phase transitions or disconnections.

+In addition to its precision, the $D$-measure also satisfies the triangular inequality, so that, for any given three networks $G_1$, $G_2$ and $G_3$, $D(G_1,G_3)\leq D(G_1,G_2)+D(G_2,G_3)$.
+By satisfying positive definiteness, symmetry, and the triangular inequality, the $D$-measure effectively projects the complex, non-Euclidean topology of graph structures into a searchable metric space \cite{Klette_Rosenfeld_2004}.
+This projection ensures that the familiar laws of geometry and algebra remain valid, allowing us to reason about the distance between complex systems as rigorously as we reason about distance in the physical world.

+The operational impact of this geometric validity cannot be overstated.
+The triangular inequality is the cornerstone of efficient high-dimensional search, since it enables both the computational scalability and the semantic definition of structural anomalies.
+It allows us to bound the distance between two objects without explicitly comparing them: if $G_1$ is close to $G_2$, and $G_2$ is far from $G_3$, the inequality mathematically guarantees that $G_1$ is also far from $G_3$.
+Without the pruning power granted by this axiom, the index structures required to identify outliers in billion-node graphs would be computationally intractable.
+Thus, the inequality transforms the concept of an "anomaly" from a subjective observation into a geometric fact: an object that physically cannot be embedded within the dense manifold of the distribution without violating the axioms of the space.

-The most symmetrical situation occurs when the distance values are the same, resulting in an equilateral triangle.
-By extension, all other configurations generate more heterogeneous patterns of distances.
-Since the largest triangle for a given perimeter is equilateral and the Heron's formula gives the area of a triangle with sides $D(G_1,G_2)$, $D(G_1,G_3)$ e $D(G_2,G_3)$ as $\sqrt{P(P-D(G_1,G_2))(P-D(G_1,G_3))(P-D(G_2,G_3))}$, we define Heron's Information Coefficient as the fraction between the area of that triangle and the area of the equilateral triangle with perimeter $2P$:
+Given the triangular inequality, if at least one of these distances is positive, there are infinite different triangles possessing a perimeter ($2P$) equal to three times the average value between their distances: $2P=D(G_1,G_2)+D(G_2,G_3)+D(G_1,G_3)$.
+The most symmetrical situation occurs when the distance values are the same, resulting in an equilateral triangle in the metric space.
+By extension, all other configurations generate more heterogeneous distance patterns and the perimeter of their triangles becomes a measure of the total structural divergence within the triplet.
+Since the largest triangle for a given perimeter is equilateral and the Heron's formula gives the area of a triangle with sides $D(G_1,G_2)$, $D(G_1,G_3)$ and $D(G_2,G_3)$ as $\sqrt{P(P-D(G_1,G_2))(P-D(G_1,G_3))(P-D(G_2,G_3))}$, we define Heron's Information Coefficient as the fraction between the area of that triangle and the area of the equilateral triangle with perimeter $2P$: